(Accelerating COVID-19 Research & Development)

 Clinical trials run as part of the ACCORD platform will test several different drugs to understand how they improve clinical outcomes in COVID-19 hospitalised patients.

-Drugs currently in set up or in progress are:
+Drugs currently in progress are:

 Bemcentinib – AXL inhibitor with early data showing it can reduce viral infection and lung inflammation and blocks the SARS-CoV-2 coating from interacting and gaining entry into cells